 Dress for Portrait Success

-- Avoid short sleeves and tank tops.
-Long sleeves will draw attention away from your arms and helps bring the focus back to your face.
+- Long sleeves will draw attention away from your arms and helps bring the focus back to your face.

 - Our photographer may suggest a full-length pose.
 Make sure you coordinate portrait clothing from head to toe.

 - Darker clothing slims.
 Choose shades of black, brown, blue, dark green and other jewel-toned colors.
 Light tones tend to emphasize body size.